tazzyeth/inkyphat_NFTperp/README.md

 ![miladyeyespng](https://user-images.githubusercontent.com/132207345/235407693-9b1fa04c-4c45-4d5e-9f5b-19203c51fdcb.png)

-inkyphat_NFTperp is a Python script that fetches cryptocurrency data from the Kraken Exchange API and displays it on an InkyPHAT or InkyWHAT e-ink display hat for Raspberry Pi.
-The script can display the current price, low, high, and a historical price graph.
+inkyphat_NFTperp is a Python script that fetches cryptocurrency data from the Nftperp API and displays it on an InkyPHAT black display hat for Raspberry Pi.
+The script displays the mark price, the index price and a specific wallets PnL.
+You can add in more api calls from nftperp from here https://nftperp.readme.io/reference/mark-price.

 👌 Pre-requisites